-These are 4 basic ways you can simplify motherhood.
-Simplifying your wardrobe, kids toys, and meals will allow you to make less decisions each day and free up your time and energy.
+These are 4 simple mom hacks you can use to simplify motherhood.
+Simplifying your wardrobe, your kid’s wardrobe, kids toys, and meals will allow you to make less decisions each day and free up your time and energy.

 If you aren’t ready to tackle all of these areas, just focus on one thing to simplify this week.
 Then as you build momentum, you will find it is easier to simplify other areas of your motherhood too.

-Before you go, be sure to get your free Balanced Mom Checklist for a clean house, supper on the table, and quality time with your kids.
+Before you go, be sure to get your free Balanced Mom Printable Pack for a clean house, supper on the table, and quality time with your kids.

 Pin it for later!